-That means any sort of value when it comes to attention is now earned online, and when it comes to the evolution of remote training, its size has exploded because of this.
+That means any value when it comes to attention is now earned online, and when it comes to the evolution of remote training, its size has exploded because of this.

 The ability to produce said media has also grown exponentially.

-Now all you need is a device that fits in your pocket, something to stand it on and computer.
+Now all you need is a device that fits in your pocket, something to stand it on, and a computer.

-You can also capitalize on providing readable content, which on the web, and in a digital context, is much more appealing to the modern generation than hard copy formats.
+You can also capitalize on providing readable web content; in a digital context, it is much more appealing to the modern generation than hard copy formats.

-Lastly, online fitness is changing the way one can efficiently administrate their online business.
+Lastly, online fitness is changing how one can efficiently administrate their online business.

 And from a client’s perspective, digital sign-ups and progress tracking are much more consumer experience friendly than having to sign and read swathes of paper and notebooks.

-An automated experience that you can take anywhere and administer to more people in a flexible and scalable way is the triumph of online coaching.
+The triumph of online coaching is an automated experience you can take anywhere and administer to more people in a flexible and scalable way.

 So how do you get into it?
 Well, that’s why I’m here.